jayjay-05/FidgieQlickr/README.md

 title("Slider Intensity VS Time")
 ```

 Similarly, the raw data for the push button was plotted against time.
 This graph oscillates between 1 and 0, indicating whether the button was pressed or not at a given moment in time.
-By taking the absolute derivative of this graph, we obtained the number of changes.
-We calculated the frequency of clicker pressses per second and called it the `Clicker Intensity`.
-Again, the data plotted will be provided to the users
+By taking the absolute derivative of this graph, the number of changes was obtained.
+The frequency of clicker pressses per second was calculated and called the `Clicker Intensity`.
+Again, the data plotted will be provided to the users.

 ```matlab
 %find frequency of chnage of clicker